polyaxon/polyaxon/docs/templates/polyaxon_tracking/experiments.md

 it either detects an existing experiment and the tracking api will request additional information about it, or create the needed information to start a new one.

-We will get back to this optional parameters, in following sections with use cases and examples.
+We will get back to this optional parameters in following sections with use cases and examples.
 But before we do that, let's look at what the user can do with and `Experiment` instance.

 ### Starting an experiment